Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-6.md

 Having such scripting language allows Bitcoin to be also a smart-contract platform: the language makes possible other payment schemes besides transferring to a single key.
 For example,

 ## Conclusion
 And that's it!
 We've implemented almost all key feature of a blockchain-based cryptocurrency.
-We have: blockchain, addresses, mining, and transactions.
+We have blockchain, addresses, mining, and transactions.
 But there's one more thing that gives life to all these mechanisms and makes Bitcoin a global system: consensus.
-In the next article, we'll start implementing the "decentralized" part of blockchain.
+In the next article, we'll start implementing the "decentralized" part of the blockchain.
 Stay tuned!

 Links: